|Home | Contact Us | Site Map | Shopping Cart|

 Jackie Gai, DVM - PAWS Director of Veterinary Services

 Dr. Gai began working with PAWS in 2001, and is currently our full-time attending veterinarian.
-Dedicated to providing excellent quality, compassionate veterinary care to all of PAWS' animals, she is on site with our animals a minimum of two days a week on site.
-She is on call for emergencies 24/7.
+Dedicated to providing excellent quality, compassionate veterinary care to all of PAWS' animals, she is on site with our animals a minimum of three days a week, and is on call for emergencies 24/7.
 Dr. Gai oversees our veterinary program, and is also an integral lmember of PAWS' management and animal care team.

 Dr. Gai was the head veterinarian for the Micke Grove Zoo from 2002-2009, and has also been providing veterinary care to sanctuaries, wildlife rehabilitation centers, and select private clients in northern California since 2001.